Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 As I see it, the moment of Transition will test the personality of the first “test pilot” who will enter the Transition portal.
 It will be a kind of trial by getting high following the newly obtained ability to satisfy any desires.

 The very experience of unlimited possibilities and capabilities acquired by the newly born Supercharacter will inevitably generate the emotion that we could interpret as pleasure.
-Of course, it will not be an emotion in our traditional understanding.
+Of course, it will not be emotion in our traditional understanding.
 It will be a mental experience that can be described as recognition of one’s own infiniteness.
 Frankly, it is hard to say what kind of pleasure can be induced by Superpersonality onto itself if this Superpersonality is able to do whatever it wishes.
 Obviously, this pleasure can be something out of this world, never experienced by mere mortals.
 Sounds tempting, doesn’t it?
-But for the convenience’s sake it will be easy to think now of this experience as an emotion.
+But for the convenience’s sake, it will be easy to think now of this experience as an emotion.

 It is possible that this emotion will surface just before the Transition, in an as yet human under-Supercharacter mind.
 This is what I call here the trial by getting high.
 Getting high is the unavoidable trap for a young omnipotent Supermind that just obtained the will (or for the Superpersonality that just obtained the unlimited power).
 Getting high also, naturally, triggers off the stimulus-effect loop leading to addiction that can be interpreted as the disintegration of the personality, or, in this case of Superpresonality.

-(By the way, for an external observer, this disintegration may look like, say, formation of a Black Hole.
+(By the way, for an external observer, this disintegration may look like, say, the formation of a Black Hole.
 Or, possibly, it won’t come to it, and the underage Superpresonality will simply freeze off instead of taking down the entire Universe with it.
 It could be an experience close to the descriptions of nirvana, enlightened inactive self-contemplation – which could also be a useful metaphor for the personality transit to the new state.)

 The Superpersonality, in case it gets hooked on the loop of getting high, will not actually become one.
 It will halt in a kind of vegetable state, however strange it may sound in application to a body-less being.